 - Complimentary roadside assistance, towing, and car hire

 Credit cards typically offer you ‘so what’ benefits.
-The Amex Platinum Charge card isn’t too different, they just have a higher calibre of offers.
+The Amex Platinum Card isn’t too different, they just have a higher calibre of offers.
 It’s not for everyone, but the key is finding the few benefits that make it all worthwhile.

 But then again, perhaps you enjoy golf, drink expensive wine, and jump at the opportunity to stay in $1000/night hotels when offered for $600.
 Everyone is different, and we all value the trade-off of our $1450 annual fee accordingly.